siege-green/vargur-api-sdk/docs/user-guide.md

 To create a plugin:

 1. Create a new Python file for your plugin.
-2. Import the necessary components from the Vargur SDK:
+2. Import the necessary components from the Vargur API SDK:

 ```python
 from vargur_sdk import Plugin, router